Jade Etienne

-Jade Etienne (born October 11, 1989 in Regina, Saskatchewan) was a Canadian football wide receiver.
-In the Canadian Football League’s Amateur Scouting Bureau December rankings, he was ranked as the 15th best player for players eligible in the 2011 CFL Draft.
+Jade Etienne (born November 10, 1989) is a Canadian former professional football wide receiver.
+In the Canadian Football League’s Amateur Scouting Bureau December rankings, he was ranked as the 15th best player for players eligible in the 2011 CFL draft.
 Etienne was drafted fourth overall in the draft by the Winnipeg Blue Bombers and signed a contract with the team on June 1, 2011.
-He played CIS football with the Saskatchewan Huskies and played high school football at Luther College (Regina, Saskatchewan).
+He played CIS football with the Saskatchewan Huskies and played high school football at Luther College in Regina.
 He was traded to the Roughriders for quarterback Drew Willy on February 6, 2014.
 Etienne was released prior to the start of the 2014 CFL regular season.